nikoschalikias/firm_n-DAP_MODBUS_FEEDER_ADC/README.md

 11 CRC             XxXX
 ```

-*  MODBUS COMMAND send from MASTER for 'read_pin' (not impemented yet on slave)
+*  MODBUS COMMAND send from Modbus-client for 'read_pin' (not impemented yet on Modbus-Instrument)
 ```
 00 ADDRESS         0x20
 01 COMMAND         0x04